alobanov11/ReactSwift/README.md

-# ReactSwift
+# StoreSwift

-ReactSwift is a lightweight library which allows you to make undirection data flow architecture.
+StoreSwift is a lightweight library which allows you to make undirection data flow architecture.